DGichuru/Ping-Pong/README.md

 ## Description
  This project is about the Divisibility of 3, 5 and 15 where the number inputed is produced as a string and 'ping' 'pong' and 'pingpong' are pushed into the string to show divisible numbers.

- Link to my web site
+ Link to my web site: https://dgichuru.github.io/Ping-Pong/
  ## Prerequisites
   All you need is a web application to run this application.
  ## Installing